faizmokhtar/faizmokhtar.com/content/posts/how-to-connect-to-google-cloud-sql-proxy.md.md

 ---
-title: How to Connect to Google Cloud SQL Proxy
+title: How to Connect to Google Cloud SQL with Cloud SQL Proxy
 date: 2020-05-10T14:26:04.287Z
 categories:
   - little-bites